 ITCs are accounted for as a reduction in the cost of the related asset or expense where there is reasonable assurance that such credits will be realized.
 Government grants are recognized when there is reasonable assurance that the grant will be received and all attached conditions will be complied with.
-When the grant relates to an expense item, it is deducted from the cost that it is intended to compensate.
+When the grant relates to an expense item, it is deducted from expenses.
 When the grant relates to an asset, it is deduced from the cost of the related asset.
 If a grant becomes repayable, the inception-to-date impact of the assistance previously recognized in income is reversed immediately in the period that the assistance becomes repayable.